• SCVO

 About you

-Although the role largely involves lone working, you’ll be part of an experienced, knowledgeable team, with a supportive manager.
-You’ll also have access to wider Cyrenians support, including our learning programme, and staff wellbeing services.
+You will be part of a small team, led by a supportive manager.
+You’ll also have access to wider Cyrenians support, including our learning and development programme, and staff wellbeing services.

 About us